satya-das/cib/README.md

 | Support public data members               | Public data members of a class should be exported in ABI stable way. |

 ---

-# CIB Terminology
-## Inline Class
-A class that has all methods inline. *For example a template class is surely an inline class*.
-## Shared Class
-A C++ class whose intances cross component boundary: *When a class is not an inline class or there exists a public function that returns or takes an object/pointer/reference of a C++ class then such class is called a shared class*.
-## Facade Class
-A C++ class that acts as facade for other classes: *A class that has public virtual method and there exists public function/method that returns a pointer/reference of this class*.
-Since the returned object can actually be a type of any of derived class the return type acts as facade for all it's derived classes.
-## Interface Class
-A C++ class that has public virtual method and there exists a way for library to call methods of an object of class defined by client.
-*A simplest example can be that when a C++ class that has public virtual method is used as pointer or reference parameter of a function*.
-## Proxy Class
-For each public class of a library CIB produces another class with same name and behaviour.
-Such client usable classes are called proxy classes because they act as a proxy of original class to the client.
-There are 2 kinds of proxy classes:
-  1. Isolated proxy class, aka bridge proxy class.
-  2. Layout sharing proxy class.
-Both original and proxy class share same object layout.

-**Note**: When simply `proxy class` is used then it always means `isolated proxy class`.
-## Handle
-Each isolated proxy class instance owns opaque pointer of the original class.
-Such opaque pointer are called handle.

-# Implementation Details
-## Parsing Technique
-We use cppparser to parse C++ headers.
-Clang can be an option but since we do not need full and complete compiler level type resolution clang is not suitable for us.
-For example if a function is declared as:

-`
-void ExampleFunction(wxInt32 i);
-`

-cib doesn't need to resolve wxInt32.
-In-fact if it resolves it completely then it will be a problem because wxInt32 can be an **int**, or a **long** depending upon platform and cib really should produce same definitions on all platforms.
-The idea of cib is that it should produce same headers for all platforms so that it can be used to publish SDK because different headers for different platforms don't sound like a good idea.

-## Creating proxy class from handle
-When a function returns pointer to base class then it is necessary to create instance of proxy class which represents exact same class that the returned pointer is pointing to.
-For example if a function return type is Shape* and when invoked it actually returns pointer to a Rectangle instance.
-On client side we will need to create instance of Rectangle proxy class instead of Shape proxy class.
-It is to be noted that it has to be done only for facade classes for other classes there is no need for this.

-**TODO**: Add more details.